inoue0426/drGAT/README.md

 ## Training

 For re-training the model, refer to model_training.ipynb.
-If you want to use your dataset, generate_dataset.ipynb might be useful.
+If you want to use your dataset, create_dataset.ipynb might be useful.

 ## Requirement